passbolt/passbolt_help/_posts/hosting/upgrade/2021-02-10-hosting-upgrade-pro-from-ce-ubuntu.md

 ---
-title: Upgrade Passbolt from CE to Pro on Debian
+title: Upgrade Passbolt from CE to Pro on Ubuntu
-card_title: From CE on Debian
+card_title: From CE on Ubuntu
-card_teaser: Upgrade Passbolt from CE to Pro on Debian
+card_teaser: Upgrade Passbolt from CE to Pro on Ubuntu
-card_position: 4
+card_position: 5
 date: 2021-02-10 00:00:00 Z
-description: Upgrade Passbolt from CE to Pro on Debian
+description: Upgrade Passbolt from CE to Pro on Ubuntu
 icon: fa-server
 categories: [hosting,upgrade,pro]
 sidebar: hosting
 layout: default
-slug: upgrade-pro-from-ce-debian
+slug: upgrade-pro-from-ce-ubuntu
 permalink: /:categories/:slug.html
 ---